 In January 2020, Louisville Metro Government held a public meeting to update residents on the conditions of the site and the city's efforts to find a developer to return the site to productive use, as well as gather feedback from residents about the types of development they'd like to see at the site.
-Louisville Metro's Office of Advanced Planning and Sustainability will issue an RFP (Request for Proposals) later this year to redevelop the site.
+Louisville Metro's Office of Advanced Planning and Sustainability issued a Solicitation of Interest on May 20, 2020.

 Click HERE for the presentation from the January meeting.

-For more information about the site conditions and its environmental covenent, see below.
+For more information about the site conditions and its environmental covenant, see below.

 The city-owned property is a 16.7-acre site, zoned EZ-1, that formerly housed the Rhodia chemical plant.
 It is bound by South Seventh Street, South 11th Street, Hill Street and Norfolk Southern Railroad tracks in the Park Hill neighborhood.
 This site is highly visible from Seventh Street and easily accessible.
 Immediately west of the Rhodia site is the Louisville Metro Housing Authority’s 35-acre Parkway Place Apartments public housing complex.